minershive/hiveon-kb/guides/miners.md

 ---
 title: How we add miners
 category: Guides
+meta_description: Discover how exactly we add miners and why we do not do this until a miner gets popular.
 ---

 Hive team is asked to implement this or that miner almost every day.
 Here we will explain why we don’t do this until it becomes popular.